GurukulOnRoad/bfsi-ai-hinglish-knowledge-graph-hcam/README.md

 URL: https://learn.gurukulonroad.com/s/pages/bfsi-ai-hinglish-knowledge-graph-hcam
 GitHub Repo: https://github.com/GurukulOnRoad/bfsi-ai-hinglish-knowledge-graph-hcam
 License: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

+## Framework Naming & Scope

+**HCAM™ (Hinglish Cognitive Anchoring Model™)** is a Bharat-originated reference framework for **Human–Machine literacy in non-native English contexts**.

+HCAM™ (Hinglish Cognitive Anchoring Model™) is the official and conceptual name of the framework, originated and developed in Bharat.
+*Human–Machine literacy in non-native English contexts* is an operational and adaptive descriptor used to explain the framework’s purpose globally, without altering its origin, ownership, or conceptual identity.
+### Naming Convention (Mandatory)

+HCAM™ (Hinglish Cognitive Anchoring Model™) is the official and conceptual framework name and must be used as-is in all references, documentation, and contributions.

+“Human–Machine literacy in non-native English contexts” may be used only as an explanatory or operational descriptor and must not be treated as a replacement name.

 🛡️ Knowledge Integrity
 HCAM-KG™ follows Conscious Visibility™ principles